-Like we mentioned in the earlier section, diversity incorporates elements that make humans unique from one another, but at the workplace, there are only a handful of categories that determine if an organization is diverse or not.
+Like we mentioned in the earlier section, diversity incorporates elements that make humans unique from one another.
+But at the workplace, there are only a handful of categories that determine if an organization is diverse or not.

 1. How diverse do you think the executive team is?

-Yes, that’s one of the first diversity and inclusion survey questions you should ask your employees.
-The reason being, if your executive team values the importance of workplace diversity, they’ll bring initiatives to boost that further.
+The reason is, if your executive team values the importance of diversity and inclusion in the workplace, they’ll bring initiatives to boost that further.
 And they’ll make sure that everyone in the organization is supporting diversity just the way they are.

-Asking this as one of your diversity and inclusion survey questions would give clarity on whether the promotion and evaluation process is unbiased from any preferences or choices.
+Asking this as one of your diversity and inclusion survey questions would give clarity on whether the promotion and evaluation process is free from any bias, preferences or choices.

 3. Do we celebrate the diversity of ideas and people in our organization?

 This question can be an open-ended or a scale-based one, depending on the type of data you want to collect and the changes you’re looking to make using it.

 4. How creatively does the HR teamwork to source candidates from underrepresented communities?

-The reason is this: diverse companies always look to bring people from different societies having unique thought processes, but organizations that don’t believe in diversity look for the ‘right’ fit during the hiring process.
+The reason is this: diverse companies always look to bring people from different backgrounds with unique thought processes.
+But organizations that don’t believe in diversity look for the ‘right’ fit during the hiring process.

 5. On a scale of 1 to 10, how comfortably can you talk about your social and cultural background in the workplace?

-The answers to this would show what the employees think about your and the top management’s efforts to bring diversity in the workplace.
+The answers to this will show what the employees think about your and the top management’s efforts to bring diversity in the workplace.